durgesh-v-shukla/Automated-Asset-Tracking-System-AATS-/README.md

 AATS is a lab anti-theft monitoring system for tracking USB and Bluetooth assets across PCs.
 Student agents monitor devices, publish MQTT events, and the FastAPI server turns those events into live dashboard status, alerts, and history.

+## Current status

+WARNING: This project is a lab prototype and is NOT production-ready.
+The codebase contains several critical security and stability issues that must be addressed before deployment.
+See `future_fix.txt` for the canonical backlog of issues and remediation steps, and `test_report.txt` for the latest test results.

+**SECURITY NOTICE (READ FIRST):** Do not deploy this repository to production without first completing the Phase 1 fixes listed in `future_fix.txt` (hardcoded credentials, rate limiting, MQTT auth, and event integrity).
+Before running any services, create a local `.env` file (see "Configuration" below) with the required admin credentials and broker settings.
+Never commit `.env` to source control — a reference example is provided in `.env.example`.

 ## What it does

 - Tracks USB devices by `VID/PID` and Bluetooth devices by `MAC` address and RSSI threshold.